We keep making compilations of the most useful (that point comes first) and popular tools for Drupal development and design.

 The Webform default fields module is used along with the Webform module.
-With this module, you can easily create nodes with same webform fields.
-Pretty useful feature for job vacancies with a reply form.
+With this module, you can easily create nodes with the same web form fields.
+A pretty useful feature for job vacancies with a reply form.

 You can also attach different default fields to different webform-enabled content types.

 Use the Quiz module whenever you need graded assessments in Drupal.
-Quiz is presented in a series of questions.
+A quiz is presented in a series of questions.
 Question randomization, multiple attempts per user and different question types (true/false, scale, matching, drag, and drop, etc) are what you will love about this module.